 I got in the kitchen today.
 I couldn’t help myself.
 I watched Master Chef Jr. before bed last night and, not only did it make me hungry, it made me want to get a little fancy with my food.
-So I defrosted a chicken this morning and got to work.
+So I defrosted some chicken this morning and got to work.

 If that sounds like your kind of cooking experiment, I’ve included my recipe below.
 I’m pretty pleased with how it turned out.